Razvan-Gorea/Asteroid-Risk-Assessment-Dashboard/README.md

 1. Clone this repository
 2. Get a NASA API Key from [here](https://api.nasa.gov/)
-3. Go into the `asteroid_express_app` directory and create a .env file.
+3. Go into the `asteroid_express_app` directory and create a `.env` file.
 You need a `PORT` secret variable and a `NASA_API_KEY` secret variable.
 The `PORT` variable will dictate which local host port the backend will listen on.
+4. Go into the `asteriod_app` directory and create a `.env.local` file.
+You need a `VITE_API_BASE_URL` secret variable.
+This secret variable will be used by the frontend to communicate with your backend.
+The value of this secret variable should be the url your local host backend.
+E.g http://localhost:3000.
+This secret variable is only for local development.
-3. Go into both directories `asteroid_app` and `asteroid_express_app` and install the necessary dependencies with `npm install`.
+5. Go into both directories `asteroid_app` and `asteroid_express_app` and install the necessary dependencies with `npm install`.
 This two directories are sub-directories of `frontend/` and `backend/`.
-4. To run the frontend use the command `npm run dev`.
+6. To run the frontend use the command `npm run dev`.
 You need to be in the `asteroid_app` directory.
-5. To run the backend node server, go into the `asteroid_express_app` directory and run `npm start`.
+7. To run the backend node server, go into the `asteroid_express_app` directory and run `npm start`.

 ## Notes